 I know it doesn’t feel this way, but I assure you, you are not alone.
 Reaching out to pet loss support groups, talking with a pet loss counsellor, listening to podcasts or reading books about navigating through pet loss bereavement are some useful tools that can help you surround yourself with much needed loving support during your time of need.

-Please do not hesitate to reach out if you would like to chat more in depth about ways to feel connected during disenfranchised grief.
+Please do not hesitate to reach out for pet grief counselling or for an in-depth chat about ways to feel connected during disenfranchised grief.